2025 Updated Version

 • San Francisco Family Friendly Workplace Policy: Employers are required to provide certain employees with flexible work arrangements to assist with caregiving responsibilities.

-• San Francisco Lactation Accommodation Policy: Employers are required to provide time and a private space for nursing mothers to express breast milk.
+• San Francisco Lactation Accommodation Policy: Employers are required to provide accommodations for nursing mothers to express breast milk.

 • San Francisco Mass Transit Commuter Benefits Policy: Certain employees are eligible to exclude certain commuting costs from taxable wages.

-• San Francisco Paid Parental Leave Benefits Policy: Provides up to eight weeks of partial wage replacement for employees who need time away from work to care for family members.
+• San Francisco Paid Parental Leave Benefits Policy: Provides up to eight weeks of parental leave and partial wage replacement for employees who need time away from work to care for a child.

 City of West Hollywood

-• West Hollywood Sick Leave Policy: West Hollywood Sick Leave Policy: Provides up to 96 paid hours of sick leave, vacation or personal leave to full time employees.
+• West Hollywood Paid Leave Policy: Provides up to 96 paid hours of paid leave to full-time employees.
+Employees are also provided with unpaid leave.

 California Paid Sick Leave